TV Rain: Funding

-Initially, Dozhd was planned as a niche television channel.
+Initially, TV Rain was planned as a niche television channel.
 Natalia Sindeeva invested her own money that she gained from the sale of a country house, to start the channel.
-Later, her husband, a Russian banker Alexander Ivanovich Vinokurov, joined her as a co-investor.
+Later, her husband, Russian banker Alexander Ivanovich Vinokurov, joined her as a co-investor.
 According to Forbes, by 2013, Vinokurov spent at least 15% of his 200 million dollars wealth on the channel.
-Although Dozhd became popular, Vinokurov mentioned that, in fact, it was unprofitable during its first years of broadcasting.
+Although TV Rain became popular, Vinokurov mentioned that, in fact, it was unprofitable during its first years of broadcasting.
 As a result, in autumn 2011, Sindeeva and Vinokurov started looking for sponsors.
 Mikhail Prokhorov and Alisher Usmanov considered investing money in the channel, but eventually neither deal was finalized.
-As of 2013, advertising constitued about 80% of Dozhd's revenue.
+As of 2013, advertising constituted about 80% of TV Rain's revenue.
 In the same year, the channel introduced a paid subscription: the cost of an annual subscription was 1,000 Russian rubles, access to live broadcast for one day or to one program in the channel's webarchive was available for 30 rubles.

-In 2014, after the siege of Leningrad controversy, Dozhd was disconnected from Russian cable television.
+In 2014, after the siege of Leningrad controversy, TV Rain was disconnected from Russian cable television.
 Consequently, the channel lost most of its audience and advertising revenue.
-While Dozhd's monthly budget was about 26 million rubles at the time, advertising brought only 6 million rubles a month.
+While TV Rain's monthly budget was about 26 million rubles at the time, advertising brought only 6 million rubles a month.
 Trying to compensate the losses, the channel raised the price of an annual subscription from 1,000 to 4,800 rubles.
-In addition, Dozhd organized a telemarathon and thus raised funds for two months of operations.
+In addition, TV Rain organized a telemarathon and thus raised funds for two months of operations.
 In the same year, the channel signed an advertising contract with the European Union.
-According to Dozhd's financial report, in 2014-2019, the contract generated from three (2014) up to 11 (2016) million rubles a year.
+According to TV Rain's financial report, in 2014–2019, the contract generated from three (2014) up to 11 (2016) million rubles a year.
 In 2015, Boris Zimin's Sreda Foundation invested 7.5 million rubles to support the channel.
-In 2020, Dozhd's revenue was about 342.3 million rubles, and its net profit was 13.6 million rubles.
+In 2020, TV Rain's revenue was about 342.3 million rubles, and its net profit was 13.6 million rubles.
 As of 2021, the channel received income from advertising, paid subscriptions, donations, and sales of promotional goods in its online store.